arkflame/AntiBot/README.md

 # AntiBot
-Lightweight plugin that aims to stop attacks on your server quickly and efficiently.
+Lightweight and highly customizable plugin that aims to stop attacks on your BungeeCord server quickly and efficiently.

 ## Getting started
 ### Information